-Despite being a newcomer to Audi and considered the underdog to factory-supported squad WRT, Schothorst believes Attempto Racing can stay the course and be a contender in 2018.
+Despite being a newcomer to Audi and considered the underdog to factory-supported squad WRT, Steijn Schothorst believes Attempto Racing can stay the course and be a contender in 2018.

 “Certainly, I think we’re competitive anyway.
 I’m not saying we’re gonna win every weekend, but I think we can fight for the top 5 every weekend and I think that’s going to be crucial to win the championship.